marcelofpfelix/plantuml-diagrams/README.md

 This URL can be embedded in an HTML `<img>` tag or a Markdown image syntax `![]()`.
 To leverage this feature when using GitHub, simply point the remote URL to a raw link of the PlantUML diagram in your repository.

-Adding a `?cache=no` might be a good idea because GitHubs caching will prevent your images from updating, if you change the sourcecode.
+* Adding a `?cache=no` might be a good idea because GitHubs caching will prevent your images from updating, if you change the sourcecode.
+* The `&fmt=svg` can be used to change the format

 The following diagram shows what will happen when you open a Markdown page hosted on GitHub that contains such a link: